PostHog/posthog.com/contents/blog/running-group-targeted-ab-tests.md

 Since you treat a group of users as a single data point in group-targeted experiments, you have less statistical power.
 For example, Slack has 20 million users, but only 600,000 companies using it.

 In practice, this means that you'll usually have to run group-targeted experiments longer than you would user-targeted experiments.
-It also means that your results may be more susceptible to noise.

 ### 2. Higher randomization risk